guipimenta/HitchhikerJS/README.md

 </script>
 ```

-Basic bootstrap will create a simple Highjacker to get data from user current session.
+Basic bootstrap will create a simple Highjacker to get data from user current session:

 **trackingUrl**: url to push data to.